oracle-samples/oltrain/content/posts/ol/admin/post-14/index.md

 ## Details

-This video provides an introduction to Udev.
+This video provides an introduction and examples on using Udev in Oracle Linux.